ARE YOU LOOKING FOR CARE?

 A home may score fantastically in several areas – like providing a caring, responsive service – but then let itself down in another category.
 This could drag down the final grade a home receives.
 So, we recommend you read the fine print.

 A small thing perhaps.
-But if you’re stuck between a choice of homes, it can make a world of difference.
+But if you’re stuck between a choice of homes, it can make the world of difference.
 As care homes, we are all in the business of providing the best quality care for our residents.
 We therefore welcome the role of CQC.
 Their inspections offer a great way to demonstrate how we’re doing a good job; as well as seeing where we can become even better.

 Naturally, we were delighted with our latest report.
 It provided an accurate reflection on the great service we offer here at Briarlea.
 We’re working hard to keep our standards high.